 These updated videos include instruction that is very similar to the old videos.
 The only difference is that the audio and video quality is greatly improved and I embedded all needed figures directly in the video.
 If you have already completed the older versions of these video programs, you do not need to complete the instruction again in its new form, unless you think you could benefit from a refresher course.
 Your call.

 (2018 also saw the release of my video course, Guitar Picking Mechanics, but this is not part of Fretboard Theory.
 Guitar Picking Mechanics is sold separately.)

 2018-2019: Member Area Moved

 In 2018 I began selling the Fretboard Theory video series on a hosted platform called Gumroad in order to move away from the member area on my website.

 In 2019 I began selling Fretboard Theory on Teachable.
 This is the platform I intend to stick with moving forward.

 Today: What Do You Need to Buy?

 So the big question is… What do you need to buy in order to complete your Fretboard Theory video collection so you don’t miss out on any instruction you need?
 If you’ve purchased a previous version of Fretboard Theory, then review the history above, make note of what you have and what you don’t have, then send me a message through my contact form and tell me what you need.
-I’ll follow up with a special link so you can complete your collection at a discounted rate. 😉Contact Me
+I’ll follow up with a special link so you can complete your collection and get access to everything on the latest platform at a discounted rate. 😉Contact Me

 If You’re New to Fretboard Theory